JanneMattila/www/docs/_posts/2023/09/2023-09-25-preparing-for-azure-services-retirements.markdown

 You can use RSS Feeds to pull Azure Updates information to your own tools.

-Here is example Excel file that I've created:
+Here is example Excel file that I've created which connects to the RSS feed:

 {% include imageEmbed.html link="/assets/posts/2023/09/25/preparing-for-azure-services-retirements/excel.png" %}